Geo-CEG/docker-geoserver/README.md

 to deploy it to a separate container and just can't see there is any benefit to doing it that way.
 They are tightly integrated.

+2019-Dec-04

+Define the version numbers in the Makefile.

-Latest version of GeoServer is 2.16.0
+* Latest version of GeoServer is 2.16.1

-Latest version of GeoWebCache is 1.16.0
+* Latest version of GeoWebCache is 1.16.1

-Tomcat is 9.0.26
+* Tomcat is 9.0.26

 For complete information on GeoServer, see http://www.geoserver.org/